 The National Academy of Inventors (NAI) names Materials Science and Engineering Professor Anthony Brennan, PhD., to its 2017 class of fellows.

-Dr. Brennan is the Founder and Chairman of the Board for Sharklet Technologies, Inc. The company uses Brennan’s patented technology that replicates the microscopic pattern present on shark skin.
+Dr. Brennan is the founder and chairman of the board of Sharklet Technologies, Inc. The company uses Brennan’s patented technology that replicates the microscopic pattern on shark skin.
 The Sharklet texture can be designed to discourage cells, including bacteria, from attaching, colonizing and forming biofilms on materials.
 The initial goal, funded by the Office of Naval Research, was to keep algae from coating the hulls of submarines and ships without using toxic antifouling paints, but he found that was just one of many uses for his discovery.
-The pattern can be also adjusted to enhance the attachment and spreading of mammalian cells for wound healing applications.
-This pattern has been applied to urinary catheters to inhibit bacteria and to wound dressings to improve healing of deep wounds.
+The pattern can also be adjusted to enhance the attachment and spreading of mammalian cells for wound healing applications.
+This pattern has been applied to urinary catheters to inhibit bacteria and to wound dressings to improve the healing of deep wounds.

 Brennan has been a professor at the University of Florida since 1991.
 He is the Margaret A. Ross Endowed Professor of Materials Science and Engineering and Professor in Biomedical Engineering.
-His research focuses on biomaterials with an emphasis on the design, fabrication and characterization of bio-interfaces.
+His research focuses on biomaterials, emphasizing the design, fabrication and characterization of bio-interfaces.

 He earned his Ph.D. in Materials Science and Engineering from Virginia Polytechnic Institute and State University.
 He studied chemistry and earned his master’s and bachelor’s degrees from Rochester Institute of Technology and State University of New York.
 In addition, he received an honorary Doctor of Science from the State University of New York in 2012.